AdrieanKhisbe/seneca-user/API.md

 At least one of these arguments must be present.
 #### Result: [OperationStatus][]

-### activate-user - Deletes an user and all relationed records.
+### delete-user - Deletes an user and all relationed records.
 #### Pattern: `role:user, cmd:remove`
 #### Arguments
 ` `nick` - _string_ : the nick of the user to be updated